czechmate777/assignment2/drunkbot/README.md

   * Chatbot with drunk words
   * Take in user input
      * Find suitable library for retrieval verb and noun extractions
+     * Use the extracted words to formulate a response
   * Provide a drunken response

 * Discuss and agree on coding and design standards